Lejo1/Heat-Plume-Prediction/README.md

 ```
 python main.py --dataset_raw dataset_2hps_1fixed_1000dp --architecture standard --inputs gksit --model unet_stand_f64_d5_k4_2500dp --visualize True --case prepare --destination test_prep
 ```
-- the resulting dataset can be found in generated_dataset_dir (paths.yaml)
+- the resulting dataset (cut outs around each heat pump) can be found in generated_dataset_dir (paths.yaml)
 - the new datapoints are also visualized in destination_dir (paths.yaml)
 - keep in mind that a prepared dataset will be generated in datasets_prepared_dir (paths.yaml)
 - the model for this example run can be found at [Models and prepared data](https://doi.org/10.18419/darus-4518)
 - the raw data for this example run can be found at [2 Heatpump raw data](https://doi.org/10.18419/darus-3652)
+- hint: this step does not work on a GPU so the device is always switched to cpu

 ## Iterative application:
 - this allows for testing where heat plumes are predicted iteratively in a large domain